izot/smartserver-iot/apps/localDev/Readme.md

 A nodeutil script file (`nuDevices.scr`) is also created by `localDev.exe` when you are doing a multiple device create.

 Release 1.00.004: Fixed issue with the header of the devices file

+Release 1.00.005: Blocks of devices are created but not provisioned.
+Creates better support for Lon device simulations.